Synthesis and Evaluation of Herbal Chitosan from Ganoderma Lucidum Spore Powder for Biomedical Applications

 Full size table

-Changes to E. coli and S. aureus cytoplasmic membrane integrity post treatment with C-T or C-U was analyzed using a fluorescence microplate reader via PI and FDA staining.
-PI dye is useful for non-viable cell detection and binds with DNA and fluoresces red.
-FDA passes through membranes and accumulates within cells and fluoresces green; making it ideal for cell viability.
-Both FDA and PI were used to provide a more accurate quantification of cell viability and analysis36.
+Changes in the integrity of the cytoplasmic membranes of E. coli and S. aureus following treatment with C-T or C-U were analyzed using a fluorescence microplate reader with propidium iodide (PI) and fluorescein diacetate (FDA) staining.
+The PI dye is effective for detecting non-viable cells as it binds to DNA and fluoresces red, while FDA can penetrate cell membranes, accumulates within living cells, and fluoresces green, making it ideal for assessing cell viability.
+Using both FDA and PI allows for a more accurate quantification of cell viability.

 Figure 8

-The current work investigates the herbal based source for chitosan production.
+The current work investigates the herbal-based source for chitosan production.
 Both TCD and USAD successfully induced N-deacetylation reaction and converted chitin into chitosan and products were compared with a commercial source.
-The obtained chitosan were characterized by elemental analysis, XRD, FT-IR and thermogravimetric measurements.
+The obtained chitosan was characterized by elemental analysis, XRD, FT-IR and thermogravimetric measurements.
 Chitosan derived using both processes displayed excellent biocompatibility and improved fibroblast cell viability and antibacterial activity.
 Compared to control and TCD groups, chitosan prepared via USAD displayed better viability and antibacterial zones.
-These interesting findings indicate an exciting breakthrough for herbal based chitosan for use in biomaterial science.
+These interesting findings indicate an exciting breakthrough for herbal-based chitosan for use in biomaterial science.

-GLSP was provided by TianHe Agricultural Group (Zhe Jiang Long Quan, China).
-GLSP relics were used in this study following polysaccharide extraction as shown in previous work42.
-Hydrochloric acid, acetic acid, sodium chloride (troche) and sodium hydroxide (troche) were obtained from Sinopharm Chemical Reagent Co., Ltd. (Shanghai, China).
-Modified eagle’s medium was obtained from (MEM, Gibco, USA) and fetal bovine serum (FBS) was obtained from Sijiqin (Sijiqin, Hangzhou, Zhejiang, China).
+GLSP was provided by TianHe Agricultural Group located in Long Quan, Zhe Jiang, China.
+The relics of GLSP used in this study were prepared following polysaccharide extraction as previously described.
+Hydrochloric acid, acetic acid, sodium chloride (troche), and sodium hydroxide (troche) were sourced from Sinopharm Chemical Reagent Co., Ltd. in Shanghai, China.
+Modified Eagle's Medium (MEM) was obtained from Gibco (USA), and fetal bovine serum (FBS) was supplied by Sijiqin in Hangzhou, Zhejiang, China.
 Deionized water (DI) was produced using a Millipore Milli-Q Reference ultrapure water purifier (Millipore, Bedford, USA).
-Hydrogen peroxide 30% (H2O2) was obtained from Sinopharm Chemical Reagent Co., Ltd. (ShangHai, China).
-All chemicals were analytical grade without additional purification.
-For comparison, standard (commercial) chitosan (C6nH11nNO4n) was purchased from Macklin (Macklin Biochemical Co., Ltd., Shanghai, China).
+Hydrogen peroxide (30% H2O2) was also purchased from Sinopharm Chemical Reagent Co., Ltd. All chemicals used were of analytical grade and did not require additional purification.
+For comparison purposes, standard (commercial) chitosan (C6nH11nNO4n) was acquired from Macklin Biochemical Co., Ltd. in Shanghai, China.

 GLSP relics obtained post polysaccharide extraction were dried in a vacuum oven (−0.095 MPa, D2F-6020AF, Tianjin GongXing Laboratory Instrument Co., Ltd., Tianjin, China) at 65 °C for 3 days prior to further treatment.
 Dried GLSP was then bleached with 30% H2O2 at 70 °C for 2 h according to a previous method43.
 The pH of resulting suspension was adjusted to neutral using NaOH and universal indicator paper (pH 1–14, Shanghai SSS reagent Co., Ltd., Shanghai, China).
 Subsequently, the mixture was centrifuged at 7000 rpm for 10 min (Centrifuge 5810 R, Eppendorf, Germany), after which the GLSP sediment was transferred into a centrifuge tube and stored for further experimentation.

-The GlcNAc unit in chitin is converted to GlcN forming chitosan with the repeating units of both biopolymers.
-In TCD process, NaOH solution (20 w/v%) was prepared by dissolving NaOH flakes in DI water.
-The alkali solution was then added to GLSP sediment (0.5 g) at a solid-liquid ratio of 1:15 (g: mL) into a conical flask.
-Individual GLSP suspensions were then heated at 90 °C (Thermostatic Water Bath, DK-8D, Jinghong Laboratory Instrument Co., Ltd., Shanghai, China) for pre-determined time periods (from 1 to 3 h).
-Subsequently, HCl was added in drop-wise fashion to adjust the pH, after which neutral suspensions were allowed to stand overnight (14 h).
-Suspensions were then centrifuged at 7000 rpm for 10 min and resulting sediments were collected and dried by in a vacuum oven (0.95 MPa, D2F-6020AF, GongXing Laboratory Instrument Co., Ltd., Tianjin, China) at 65 °C for 3 days, which was final product (chitosan).
+The GlcNAc unit in chitin is converted to GlcN to form chitosan, which consists of repeating units from both biopolymers.
+In the TCD process, a 20% (w/v) NaOH solution is prepared by dissolving NaOH flakes in deionized (DI) water.
+This alkaline solution is then added to GLSP sediment (0.5 g) at a solid-liquid ratio of 1:15 (g:mL) in a conical flask.
+Individual GLSP suspensions are heated to 90 °C in a thermostatic water bath (Model DK-8D, Jinghong Laboratory Instrument Co., Ltd., Shanghai, China) for predetermined time periods ranging from 1 to 3 hours.

 Field emission environmental scanning electron microscopy (SEM, Quanta FEG650, FEI, China) were used to study surface features of raw GLSP and resulting chitosan products.
 For SEM analysis, an accelerating voltage of 20 kV was used.
 Samples were fixed on metallic stubs using double-backed conductive tape.
 Prior to analysis, all samples were sputter-coated (108 Auto Cressington Sputter Coater, Ted Pella, INC.) with a thin layer of gold under vacuum for 60 s using a current intensity of 25 mA.